Hicham Ayouch

-Hicham Ayouch (born June 30, 1976) is a French and Moroccan director and screenwriter best known for the films Fièvres, winner of FESPACO's Étalon de Yennenga, Fissures, and Abdelinho.
+Hicham Ayouch is a French and Moroccan director and screenwriter best known for the films Fièvres, winner of FESPACO's Étalon de Yennenga, Fissures, and Abdelinho.
 A character-driven filmmaker, his films often explore themes of identity, marginalization, and the boundaries of human emotion.

 Early life and education

-Ayouch was born in Paris to a French mother of Tunisian Jewish descent and Moroccan Muslim father.
-He grew up speaking French, Arabic, Italian and Spanish.
-His father, Nourredine Ayouch, is the founder of Shem's Publicité, one of Morocco's oldest and largest advertising agencies.
+Hicham Ayouch was born in Paris to a French mother of Tunisian Jewish descent and Moroccan Muslim father.
+He grew up speaking French, Arabic, Italian, and Spanish.
+His father, Noureddine Ayouch, is the founder of Shem's Publicité, one of Morocco's oldest and largest advertising agencies.
 His brother is the director Nabil Ayouch.

 After his parents' divorce, he spent much of youth in the Paris suburb of Sarcelles, visiting Casablanca in the summers.
-He attended IUT Bordeaux where he studied journalism.
+He attended IUT Bordeaux, where he studied journalism.